Friday, July 30, 2021

 ©Matthias Deutschmann

-In Freiburg, he did not like the climate; the constant fog was annoying, and it rained too much.
+But he did not like the climate; the constant fog was annoying, and it rained too much.
 Compared to Basel, Freiburg is too provincial for the man of letters; the market offers too little choice, the wine is terrible, and the goods are too expensive.
 He also finds the constant ringing of the Franciscan church opposite his residence on Franziskanergasse and his neighbors annoying.

-To his Dominican friend Gasperi Scheto, her writes, "There is enormous impurity here.
+To his Dominican friend Gasperi Scheto, her wrote, "There is enormous impurity here.
 Through all the streets of this city runs an artificially guided stream.
 It takes in the bloody juices of butchers, the stench of all kitchens, the filth of all houses, the vomit and urine of all [passersby], even the feces of those with no latrine at home."

 "With this water, the linen cloths are washed, wine glasses are cleaned, even the cooking pots.
 This could be endured if there was something proper to eat: I live on chicken all year round.
-There are no lavish feasts here, and if there are, they are denounced to the authorities ..."
+There are no lavish feasts here; if there are, they are denounced to the authorities ..."

 Erasmus' appreciation of Freiburg continues to gripe, "The city is pretty, but not populated enough [like metropolitan Basel], the town is small, and the inhabitants are superstitious.